purepisces/DeepLearningSystem/README.md

+To do:

+Make all the axes to be tuples, such like in summation, remove the check if isinstance(self.axes, int):, because according to the notebook, the axes should be tuples.

 # Deep Learning System

 This repository contains a series of homework assignments for the CMU Deep Learning System course.
 There are 4 homework assignments in total, from hw0 to hw4.